LLNL/RAJAPerf/README.md

 In the classes containing kernels to which the new variant applies, add implementations for the variant in the setup, kernel execution, checksum computation, and teardown methods.
-These operations are described in the sections for adding a new kernel above.
+These operations are described in earlier sections for adding a new kernel above.

 * * *